J-HangarSpace

 3rd Air Wing’s 8th Sqn when withdrawn from use in May 1977.
 For a period up to around 1995,

-the aircraft was displayed (still as 946) in Tofukuji Park in the city of Namerikawa, Toyama
+(still as 946) in Tofukuji Park in the city of Namerikawa, Toyama

 Prefecture, and then at Komaki AB.
 The date of its arrival at the Old Car Center in